chaitanyasagar3/crudNewsApp/test-results/Sprint 2 Test result.md

 * calls the logout function when logout button is clicked
 * updates the user's preferences when form is submitted

+**Header.test.js  Test Suites: 2, Passed: 2, Total Tests: 4, Passed: 4 **

+Details:

+* renders the logo and app name
+* displays Sign Up and Sign In buttons if user is not authenticated
+* displays username and Logout button if user is authenticated
+* calls signOut function when Logout button is clicked

+**LandingPage.test.js  Test Suites: 1, Passed: 1, Total Tests: 2, Passed: 2 **

+Details:

+* should render GuestLanding when user is not authenticatedrenders the logo and app nam
+* should render UserLanding when user is authenticated

+**auth.test.js  Test Suites: 1, Passed: 1, Total Tests: 3, Passed: 3 **

+Details:

+* should make a POST request to /login with the correct data
+* should make a POST request to /add-user with the correct data
+* should make a POST request to /update-preferences with the correct data

+**news.test.js  Test Suites: 1, Passed: 3, Total Tests: 3, Passed: 3 **

+Details:

+* should call axios.get with correct params
+* should return articles on success
+* should log error on failure

 Test Report Server Side: